boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-   There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
+   There are several data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config)